barek2k2/localize_multi_digit/README.md

 # Introduction

-Sometimes it may need to translate digits from string into local languages other than english for localization, in this case localize_multi_digit ruby gem offers you flexibale way to make it done into your Rails application :-)
+Sometimes you may need to translate digits from string/float/fixnum into your own local languages other than english for localization, in this case localize_multi_digit ruby gem offers you flexibale way to make it done into your Rails application :-)

 #How to install